SaraCandela/learn-spanish/README.md

     * No errors were found when passing through the official (Jigsaw) validator.
     ![JigsawValidator](/assets/images/imagesReadMe/jigsaw-validator.JPG)
 * JavaScript
     * No big error were found when passing through jshint.com.
-Game data shows as undifine as it is in other js page.
+"Game data" shows as undefined as it is in other .js page.

     ![Jshint](/assets/images/imagesReadMe/jshint.JPG)
 * Accessibility